Ankush1122/TripIndia/README.md

 # Note

-Project is under development and not ready to use.
+Only User Module and TouristDestaination module are completed so far.
+Rest modules are under development and not ready to use.
+Also Plan generation Algorithm is yet to be implemented.